ddhartma/Disaster-Response-Pipeline-Project/README.md

 - Question 3: What are the 20 most common words in the training set?
 - Question 4: Are there any significant correlations between the categories?

-Answers to these questions are provided in the notebook ```ML/ML Pipeline Preparation.ipynb``` and in the web app.
+Answers to these questions are also provided in the notebook ```ML/ML Pipeline Preparation.ipynb``` and in the web app.

 ## DataFrame Understanding <a name="DataFrame_Understanding"></a>
 Dataset with 26028 observations (messages) and 40 columns